Rakesh12531/tamil-proverb-api/README.md

 ## 🛠️ How to Use

--Send GET requests to any endpoint. 📡
+- Send GET requests to any endpoint. 📡
--Use the JSON response in your web apps, mobile apps, or AI bots. 🤖 -Flex your Tamil heritage knowledge like a boss. 💪😎
+- Use the JSON response in your web apps, mobile apps, or AI bots. 🤖
+- Flex your Tamil heritage knowledge like a boss. 💪😎

 ---

 ## 🚀 Tech Stack

--Node.js 🟢
+- Node.js 🟢
--Express ⚡
+- Express ⚡
--JSON Dataset 📄
+- JSON Dataset 📄
--Hosted on Render 🌐
+- Hosted on Render 🌐

 ---
 ## 💻 Quick Integration Example (JS + Axios)